orbs-network/pbft-typescript/README.md

 - [x] call the clear pbftStorage after commit.
 - [x] set the committee members pks in the PBFTTerm constructor
 - [x] clear the pbftStorage
-- [!] suggest block in new-view (inside PP), with proofs from other nodes.
+- [ ] suggest block in new-view (inside PP), with proofs from other nodes.
+  - [ ] choose the "best" block (Out of view-change proofs) to offer on new-view
   - [x] PrePrepare Compare given blockHash with the hash of the given block
   - [x] Storage - store payloads
   - [x] GetLatestPreparedProof from storage